Quicksort: Hoare partition scheme

 The entire array is sorted by quicksort(A, 0, length(A) - 1).

 Hoare's scheme is more efficient than Lomuto's partition scheme because it does three times fewer swaps on average.
 Also, as mentioned, the implementation given creates a balanced partition even when all values are equal., which Lomuto's scheme does not.
 Like Lomuto's partition scheme, Hoare's partitioning also would cause Quicksort to degrade to O(n^{2}) for already sorted input, if the pivot was chosen as the first or the last element.
 With the middle element as the pivot, however, sorted data results with (almost) no swaps in equally sized partitions leading to best case behavior of Quicksort, i.e. O(n log(n)).
 Like others, Hoare's partitioning doesn't produce a stable sort.
 In this scheme, the pivot's final location is not necessarily at the index that is returned, as the pivot and elements equal to the pivot can end up anywhere within the partition after a partition step, and may not be sorted until the base case of a partition with a single element is reached via recursion.
-The next two segments that the main algorithm recurs on are (lo..p) (elements ≤ pivot) and (p+1..hi) (elements ≥ pivot) as opposed to (lo..p-1) and (p+1..hi) as in Lomuto's scheme.
+Therefore, the next two segments that the main algorithm recurs on are (lo..p) (elements ≤ pivot) and (p+1..hi) (elements ≥ pivot) as opposed to (lo..p-1) and (p+1..hi) as in Lomuto's scheme.